By David Kudlowitz, MD

 Case Report

 A 45-year-old man with a history of mild intermittent asthma presented with two days of right knee pain and swelling accompanied by subjective fevers, shaking chills, and night sweats.
-He also reported …
+He also …